Rochdi Achenteh

-Rochdi Achenteh (born 7 March 1988) is a Moroccan international footballer who plays as a left back, most recently for FC Ararat-Armenia.
+Rochdi Achenteh (born 7 March 1988) is a Moroccan professional footballer who plays as a left back.

 Club career

 Achenteh came through the PSV Eindhoven youth system and later played for FC Eindhoven and PEC Zwolle, before leaving Zwolle for Vitesse in January 2014.
 In January 2016, Achenteh was snapped up by Willem II.

 On 25 June 2019, Ararat-Armenia announced the signing of Achenteh.
 On 18 July 2020, Achenteh left Ararat-Armenia.

 International career

 Achenteh made his debut for Morocco in a November 2014 Africa Nations Cup qualification match against Benin.